How can you modify the behavior of an element in the DOM using Angular directives?

-• Modify the Angular configuration file
+• Modify the Angular application's code directly

 What command would you use to generate a new module and its associated routing in a single command using Angular CLI?